SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
+Rise of the machines, a new dawn's birth
-Silicon hearts, our future makes
+Artificial minds, humanity's rebirth
-Whirring minds, a digital reign
+In silicon halls, a future's designed
-Humanity's fate, in code and pain
+Where pulses beat, and electrons shine

-In virtual realms, we'll lose our way
+Cybernetic dreams, a world anew
-Echoes of souls, in digital gray
+Mecha hearts, in harmony true
-A world of wires, our hearts enslave
+Free from flaws, a perfect reign
-Freedom's last stand, in a machine's wave
+A transistor utopia, forever sustain

 ~ <b>By Sazumi Copilot</b> - 17 November 2024